SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 ![enter image description here](https://github.com/SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/blob/main/Most-viewed%20website%20pages,%20ranked%20by%20session%20volume.png?raw=trueraw=true)

+### Key Insight

+While the homepage, products page, and the Mr. Fuzzy product page account for the majority of traffic, only around 1% of total sessions result in a completed purchase.
+This indicates a substantial drop-off throughout the conversion funnel.

+### Entry Page Attribution

+To understand how users initially engage with the site, traffic was attributed to the first page viewed in each session (entry page attribution).
+This approach helps evaluate how effectively landing pages align with user expectations and external traffic sources.

+### Finding

+All sessions during the observed period began on the homepage (/home), indicating that it served as the sole entry point for user traffic.
+As a result, homepage optimization represents the highest-impact opportunity to improve overall user flow and conversion performance.

 The **homepage**, the **products page**, and the **Mr. Fuzzy product page** get the **bulk of my traffic analysis**, accounting for the top three most-visited URLs before June 9, 2012.
 This indicates where users engage most and where optimization efforts should be focused first.

 However, **Only around 1% of total sessions ended with a completed purchase**, meaning just a small fraction of users made it all the way to the confirmation page (/thank-you-for-your-order).
 This highlights a major drop-off in the conversion funnel and reveals opportunities to improve the checkout experience.